 Fight Weeds Early and Often

 They’re easier to pull out by the roots after a rain or after you water.
 Crowds of small ones can be cut out with a few swipes of a sharp hoe.
-See why saving your plastic pots can be super handy later on.

 Add Some Quick Color to Your Garden

 Cold-tolerant annuals are great for filling the mid- to late-spring gaps—dependable favorites include pansies and snapdragons.
 These 11 easy-to-grow plants will perfectly add color to your shade garden.

 Newly installed transplants appreciate a little protection from sun and wind at first.
 Use cardboard boxes, garden fabric or even a carefully placed lawn chair.
 Find out how to make transferring succulents a whole lot simpler.